Last Updated on May 11, 2022

-A small study done in 2000 found that at 40-42 weeks gestation, 57.7% of the women who took castor oil labored within 24 hours, compared to only 4.2% of those who didn’t pursue any type of induction or labor stimulation (source: Alternative Therapies in Health and Medicine).
+A small study done in 2000 found that at 40-42 weeks gestation, 57.7% of the pregnant women who took castor oil labored within 24 hours, compared to only 4.2% of those who didn’t pursue any type of induction method or labor stimulation (source: Alternative Therapies in Health and Medicine).

 While this sounds exciting, castor oil causes other muscle contractions, such as intestinal and bowel contractions.
-It is very possible to experience nausea, vomiting, and even severe diarrhea as side effects of drinking castor oil.
+It is very possible to experience nausea, vomiting, and even severe diarrhea as negative side effects of drinking castor oil.
 Not exactly the happiest way to start off delivery.

-Castor oil’s risk to mom and baby are fairly low.
-While it can cause contractions that are too close together, potentially decreasing blood flow to the placenta, midwives’ brew contains a very small amount of the oil and is likely not enough to cause this negative effect (source: Intermountain Healthcare, Gentle Midwife).
+Castor oil’s risks to mom and baby are fairly low.
+While it can cause painful contractions that are too close together, potentially decreasing blood flow to the placenta, midwives’ brew contains a very small amount of the oil and is likely not enough to cause this negative effect (source: Intermountain Healthcare, Gentle Midwife).

-It’s also been thought that castor oil also stimulates the baby’s intestines to contract, leading the baby to pass meconium while still in utero (or to put it another way, it’ll make your baby poop BEFORE delivery, which is enough to put some women off).
-However, none of the studies have suggested that the risk of baby passing meconium before delivery was any higher in mothers who took castor oil compared to those who didn’t.
+It’s also been thought that castor oil also stimulates the baby’s intestines to contract, leading the baby to pass meconium while still in utero (or to put it another way, it’ll make your baby poop BEFORE natural delivery, which is enough to put some women off).
+However, none of the scientific studies have suggested that the risk of baby passing meconium before delivery was any higher in mothers who took castor oil compared to those who didn’t.

-Another concern is for dehydration in the laboring mom, especially if those wind up with severe diarrhea as a side effect.
+Another concern is for dehydration in the laboring mom, especially if those wind up with severe diarrhea as a negative side effect.
 Labor can be a long and difficult process, so it’s important that you go into labor with adequate hydration in order to ensure you stay healthy throughout the process.